UbaidSh2018/Angular4Form/README.md

 1. Should I rush through the solution, deliver within the tight deadline and somehow make it work?
 2. Should I take my time and use it as an opportunity to build a new skill while doing this task?

 Initial thoughts: Go for number 2.
-But....
-You need a job.
+But You need a job.
 There might be others submitting their codes before you.

- ##### But...
+ ##### Hold On...

 > What is my biggest motivation to apply for this job? - To learn new technologies!